kabenari/log_insights/README.md

     * Reads from storage (`insights.jsonl`).
     * Displays a navigable, interactive list of error logs and their AI-generated root causes.
     * *Status:* ✅ Working (Basic view).
+    * Added polling to the CLI so new alerts appear without restarting the app.

 ---